Publishing equality objectives: guidance for schools

 Good practice example: identifying priorities

-An inner-city academy needs to decide what action to take under the PSED.
+An inner city academy needs to decide what action to take under the PSED.
 It analyses its data on attainment.
-It finds particularly concerning data showing that Gypsy and Roma pupils at Key Stage 4 are underachieving compared to other pupils at the same level.
-The school's data also reveals that this is leading to fewer Gypsy and Roma pupils progressing to higher education.
+It finds particularly concerning data showing that Gypsy and Roma pupils at Key Stage 4 are underachieving compared to other pupils.
+The school’s data also reveals that this is leading to fewer Gypsy and Roma pupils progressing to higher education.

 • study skills support